Triple Root Systems, Quasi-determinantal Quivers and Linear Free Divisors: Introduction

 \section{Introduction}

-Let $D$ be a reduced hypersurface in $\mathbb C^N$.
+Let $D$ be a reduced hypersurface in $\mathbb{C}^N$.
 In \cite{saito}, K. Saito associated $D$ with the sheaf of logarithmic vector fields along $D$, denoted by $\textnormal{Der}(-\textnormal{log }D)$, which is the subsheaf of the holomorphic vector fields on $(\mathbb C^N,0)$.
 If $\textnormal{Der}(-\textnormal{log }D)$ is a locally free $\mathcal O_ {\mathbb{C}^N,0}$-module then $D$ is said to be a free divisor (also known as Saito divisor in the literature).
 The basic examples of a free divisor are normal crossing divisors and reduced plane curve singularities (\cite{saito}).
 The example motivating K. Saito and attracting the attention of many other mathematicians on the subject is the freeness of discriminants in the base space of the versal deformation of isolated hypersurface singularities.
 In \cite{buch-mond}, Buchweitz and Mond introduced a new class of free divisors arising from the representation of quivers.
-The discriminant in the representation space of a quiver with given dimension vector is a \textit{linear} free divisor, in the sense that, under some conditions on the quiver and the dimension vector, $\textnormal{Der}(-\textnormal{log }D)$ is a free module; furthermore, generated by vector fields which only have linear function coefficients with respect to the standard basis.
-The first examples in this direction are \textit{Dynkin} quivers; that is, a quiver whose underlying unoriented graph is a Dynkin diagram of type ADE.
+The discriminant in the representation space of a quiver with { a} given dimension vector is a \textit{linear} free divisor; that is, $\textnormal{Der}(-\textnormal{log }D)$ is a free module and generated by vector fields which only have linear function coefficients with respect to the standard basis, { provided: The quiver is a tree with a real Schur root and $\det \Delta$ which defines the discriminant $D$ is reduced (see Section \ref{sect-quiv} for details).} The first examples in this direction are \textit{Dynkin} quivers; that is, a quiver whose underlying unoriented graph is a Dynkin diagram of type ADE.
 A Dynkin quiver with a real Schur root as a dimension vector determines a linear free divisor (\cite{buch-mond}).
 It is well known that the Dynkin diagrams appear as the dual graph of the minimal resolution of rational surface singularities of complex surfaces of multiplicity $2$.
-Further examples of linear free divisors and a classification in dimension $N\leq 4$ was given in \cite{granger-mond-r-s}
+Further examples of linear free divisors and a classification in dimension $N\leq 4$ was given in \cite{granger-mond-r-s}.